mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 - Changes of existing API: Renaming a public function, type or variable OR adding an additional parameter to a function.
 - Reduction of access control: Making a `public` function, type of variable `internal` or `private`
 - Adding to protocol requirements: Adding a new function to the protocol.
-- Using a much newer or older Swift compiler which causes the symbols between the binaries to mismatch
+- Using a much newer or older Swift compiler which causes the symbols between the binaries to mismatch.
+See [here](https://stackoverflow.com/questions/58654714/module-compiled-with-swift-5-1-cannot-be-imported-by-the-swift-5-1-2-compiler)
 - etc.

 ## Would it still be a breaking change if you add a new parameter but gave it a default value?